Doing business in Germany

 With a gross domestic product of more than 4.029 trillion USD, Germany is a global economic driving force.
 Germany’s economy is also expected to grow by about 2% in the next two years, with future growth forecast between 0.7% and 1.75% over the next 20 to 50 years.
 The consistently strong economic performance offers substantial long-term growth potential for businesses from countries such as the UK and the US.

 Germany is the European Union’s most populous country and has a huge domestic market.
 With nearly 83 million inhabitants, Germany’s consumer market presents major opportunities for foreign companies from all sectors.

 Lucrative market for SME

 Germany is the home of the SME.
-While it is known for its industrial giants including BMW and Siemens, approximately 99% of all German companies are SMEs.
-This means that more than 3.6 million companies provide more than 60% of all jobs in Germany.
+While it is known for its industrial giants including BMW and Siemens, approximately 99.6% of all German companies are SMEs.
+This means that 2.45 million companies provide more than 60% of all jobs in Germany.
 On this basis, foreign businesses looking to enter the market can be assured that size is no barrier to success, as the German market is particularly supportive of SMEs.

 A stepping-stone to succeed and other countries

 A foreign business that demonstrates the credentials and persistence to satisfy the testing requirements of the German market can often then use this success as a stepping stone to further expansion abroad, in markets such as the European Union, Russia, Belarus and Turkey.
 Achieving success in Germany can open doors for foreign businesses to access other growing markets!